Zimbabwe's Mnangagwa returns to serve as next leader

 Following a night of cheering, singing and dancing in euphoric celebration, Zimbabwe awoke Wednesday to its first day in almost four decades without the leader who had ruled the country with an iron fist.

-Hundreds of Mnangagwa's supporters waited outside the ruling ZANU-PF party's headquarters in the capital, Harare, for the man dubbed "The Crocodile" to return and open a new chapter in the country's history.
+Thousands of Mnangagwa's supporters gathered at the airport and the ruling ZANU-PF party's headquarters in the capital, Harare, to wait for the man dubbed "The Crocodile" to return and open a new chapter in the country's history.

 But for many others, the joyous end of Mugabe's reign is tempered with apprehension -- Mnanagagwa served as Mugabe's right-hand man for his entire career, and to many Zimbabweans, he is more feared than the leader he replaces.